iTweeno/Matchmaker-Bot-API-NestJs/README.md

 If everything is set up correctly, run the following command for an optimal development environment, which will watch for changes in the typescript files and auto-restart the server if necessary.
 - `yarn start:watch`

+For Deployment, the correct command is:
+- `yarn start:prod`

 Linting can be run using the following commands:
 - `yarn lint`